xai-privacy/analysis-framework/README.md

 ## 1. Audit

-1. Run the baseline audit of the model with
+1. Run the baseline audit of the model with:

    ```bash
    python3 run_benchmark.py
    ```

 2. From the output we see that the model has problems reasoning causally in the patent damages scenario.
-We can look inside the hidden layers of the model to extract the mathematical concept vector, `ip_concept_vector.pt`, with
+We can look inside the hidden layers of the model to extract the mathematical concept vector, `ip_concept_vector.pt`, with:

    ```bash
    python3 probe_activations.py